(Note: If you remove this Wall Of Honor then associated Duplicate Certificate will also be removed)

 The pre-Ellis galleries explore the stories of the earliest arrivals, including Native Americans, those who arrived against their will, and immigration during the Colonial and Victorian eras until the opening of Ellis Island in 1892.
 First-hand accounts of the immigrant's journey are told through interpretive graphics and poignant audio stories.

 The post-Ellis galleries reflect the rapid pace of technological progress that has characterized migration since WWII and the challenges and opportunities faced by immigrants in this modern world.
 Exhibits use dynamic media and interactive elements to portray the post-war immigration movement and changing demographic trends over the decades.
 Film vignettes feature new immigrants sharing their first-hand accounts of arriving and living in America and becoming naturalized citizens.
-The Oath of Citizenship video below is provided courtesy of History Channel.
+The Towns Across America videos as well as the Oath of Citizenship video below are provided courtesy of History Channel.

 The Peopling of America Center was designed by ESI Design and fabricated by Hadley Exhibits, Inc. The architectural design was done by Highland Associates, with construction executed by Phelps Construction Group.
 Supporters of the Center include Bank of America, The Coca-Cola Company, The Annenberg Foundation, Michael and Linda Donovan and History Channel, which produced and underwrote all audio and video presentations.
 Additional supporters are listed here.
 And, we appreciate the generosity of the American people for their continuing support in the building of the Center.